 For security reasons you are only permitted to carry spare lithium metal batteries for your electronic items in your carry on bag, not in your checked bags.
 This is due to the, albeit small, possibility that they could get hot and catch fire which if it happened in the hold during the flight is difficult for the crew to fight.

 To find out more about flying with lithium batteries read my post Can you take lithium batteries on a plane?

-Vape and e-cigarettes are only permitted on a plane in your carry on bags.
+Vape, e-cigarettes and other vaping devices are only permitted on a plane in your carry on bags.
 The reason for this is that they normally contain lithium batteries which can present a fire risk should they heat up and explode.

 To find out more then please read – Can you vape on a plane?
 Flying with vape – the rules